microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.

 The present study introduces a technique for microCT-based visualization of microvasculature within bone tissue in small and large animal models.
-Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.
+Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.

 ## Materials, Methods, and Results {.page_break_before}